ACBLmerge Logo

 Total Total of all matchpoints or IMPs from all boards played by the pair across all sessions in the event.

 Awards Comma separated list of masterpoint awards.
 Each awards is a number, optionally followed by a space and a pigmentation identifier such as Red, Silver, or Gold.
 If no pigmentation identifier is given, Black should be assumed.
 An empty string indicates the pair received no masterpoints.
-If the finalAwards event field is 0, the awards should not be included in calculation of a player’ total.
+If the finalAwards event field is 0, the awards should not be included in calculation of a player’s total.

 Reason Reason for award, e.g. “OB” for Overall in B strat.
 For example, a pair that places 5th overall in A and 1st overall in B will receive whichever award is greater.
 The Reason field indicates which award was chosen.
 This field is not available for tournament results (ACBLscore doesn’t have enough room to print it).